Archetypal branding provides a powerful framework for understanding people’s motivations and behaviours.

 Archetypes are more ancient than myths themselves.
 The Greek philosopher Plato and many great thinkers after him spoke of “elemental forms” and the original “categories” or patterns of everything in the material world.

-Carl G. Jung (a Swiss psychiatrist and one of Sigmund Freud’s most famous students) conveyed this idea to the modern world, suggesting that archetypes are part of the collective unconscious that is genetically inherited.
+Carl G. Jung, Swiss psychiatrist and one of Sigmund Freud’s most famous students, conveyed this idea to the modern world.
+He suggested that archetypes are part of the collective unconscious and are genetically inherited.

-In other words archetypes are the “software” of the psyche.
-Not only do we recognize archetypes, it resonates strongly within us because we are programmed for this.
+In other words archetypes are the software of the psyche.
+Not only do we recognize archetypes, they strongly resonate with us because we are programmed for this.

-Archetypal symbols have been used in many different fields, for example literature, art, architecture and fashion design to name just a few.
+Archetypal symbols have been used in many fields: literature, art, architecture and fashion design.
 They are found everywhere because they represent universal human thoughts and emotions.
 Although there are thousands of different archetypes, Jung narrowed them down to 12 fundamental ones that symbolize basic human reasoning, values and personality.

 How will knowing your archetype get you more sales?